freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/blog-post-card/user-stories.md

 The `read-more` element should be styled for text color, background color, margin, `inline-block` display, `border-radius`, and `padding`.
 It should be styled like a button.

-9. The `read-more` element should have a lighter color when hovered on.
+9. The `read-more` element should have a hover effect that changes the background color.